 If you’ve been to camp, you’re not surprised to hear about the benefits of summer camp.
 Experiencing life at camp yourself as a child, you know the profound positive effects that still matter to you as an adult, and you also know that you want something just as great for your own kids.

 But if you didn’t go to camp as a child, you may not realize just how good the experience is for children.
 You may not know why so many parents are committed to sending their kids to camp.
-So while we have talked about most of these before, here is a list of the most important reasons to send your kids to camp.
+So while we have talked about most of these before, here is a list of the most important benefits of summer camp.

 At camp, children:

 10. Spend their day being physically active – As children spend so much time these days inside and mostly sitting down, camp provides a wonderful opportunity to move.
 Running, swimming, jumping, hiking, climbing!
 Camp is action!